khackethal/project-4-server/README.md

 ### Front End

 The front end is a React app, using the following wireframes.
-The below frames have been tweajed slighlty for the final app, as I felt it would be neneficial for the user and create a more seamless experience to reduce the number of pages and page changes.
+The below frames have been tweaked slightly for the final app, as I felt it would be beneficial for the user and create a more seamless experience to reduce the number of pages and page changes.
 The below wireframes were created using [ Excalidraw. ](https://excalidraw.com/)

 ##